 Worried about toddler bumps on sharp corners?
-Get special corner cushions (places like Argos and Kiddicare sell them) that fit to the unit to soften any blows.
+Get special corner cushions (places like Amazon sell them) that fit the unit to soften any blows.
 They also work on tables and other furniture.

 How have you child-proofed your TV?
 Let us know on the comments board below.